tessro/old-blog/source/_posts/2011-10-28-the-slow-death-of-the-young-entrepreneur.markdown

 * Build a family
 * Travel

-When I was younger, I thought of my life in stages:

-1. Work your ass off for someone else, learn.
-(Age 22-27)
-2. Start your own company, work your ass off, get your "fuck you" money.
-(Age 28-32)
-3. Relax a little.
-Travel.
-Get married.
-Get back in shape.
-(Age 33-34)
-4. Start a family.
-Work hard, but for a stable number of hours.
-(Age 35+)

-Here's what actually happened:
+And yet, despite my best efforts, here's how "the plan" has actually played out:

 * Age 22-23: Worked my ass off for a failing startup, had no idea what I was doing, learned a ton.
-* Age 24: Met the love of my life (and stupidly worried that it was way too early for the plan.)
+* Age 24: Met a wonderful girl (and stupidly worried that it was way too early for the plan.)
 * Age 25-27: Started a company, worked my ass off, had no idea what I was doing, learned a ton.
 * Age 28: Working my ass off for a startup that has real traction!

-I've wandered a bit, I'm not that far off from where I thought I'd be.
+You could say I've wandered a bit.
+Still, I'm not that far off from where I thought I'd be.
 So why is my subconscious torturing me at night?
 It turns out, I'm learning a lot of scary things as I get older:

 * Planning for things doesn't make them happen.
 * Your body will deteriorate faster than you think.
 * Life doesn't wait for you.
 * The decisions you face get harder to make.

-Each of these lessons took a long time to accept.
-I could spend a whole post on each thing I learned.
-For now I'll just add a bit of color to each one.
+I find myself fighting these lessons, even as I begin to accept they are facts of life.
+The rest of this essay is an attempt to make sense of these things.
+What follows are deeply personal reflections.
+They may not apply to you, and I won't be insulted if you stop reading right here.
+Rather, telling these stories is an act of catharsis.

 ## Planning for things doesn't make them happen